19 electronics manufacturing process challenges and solution

 • Launch an investigation

-• Respond to a warranty claim
+• Respond to a warranty claims

 This feature will allow you to get complete visibility of your item’s journey to uncover which batch a product came from, the raw materials used, or which supplier sold you the components used.